Offices in Miami, but representing clients in all 50 states and abroad.

 Stephanie Chantelle Coste was born and raised in Miami, Florida to a Nicaraguan mother and Dominican father.
 Given her parents’ backgrounds, working hard and helping others were key values instilled in Stephanie from a very young age.
 Stephanie graduated summa cum laude from Florida State University with a major in International Relations with a concentration in Political Science and minors in both Psychology and Economics.
 She then graduated from Fordham Law School in New York, where she represented clients detained in Guantanamo Bay, Cuba through Fordham's International Justice Clinic and served as secretary of the Latin American Law Student Association.

-Family-based immigration lets U.S. citizens and lawful permanent residents bring immediate relatives and extended family members (preference system) to the United States through a sponsor system.
+One of the most popular US immigration methods, family-based immigration lets U.S. citizens and lawful permanent residents bring immediate relatives and extended family members (preference system) to the United States through a sponsor system.
 The requirements vary based on the sponsor's status in the eyes of the U.S. government (resident versus American citizen) as well as their relationship with the relative they wish to bring into the country.

 Immediate relative petitions include U.S. citizens petitioning for spouses, U.S. citizens petitioning for unmarried children under the age of 21, and U.S. citizens who are over the age of 21 petitioning for their parents.